kr8s-org/kr8s/docs/examples/labelling_operator.md

 # Labelling Operator

-Build an operator that periodically reconciles all Deployments and adds a label to any with a certain annotation.
+Build an operator that periodically reconciles all {py:class}`Deployments <kr8s.objects.Deployment>` and adds a label to any with a certain annotation.

 ```{warning}
 While you can build operators with `kr8s` we would recommend folks look at using [kopf](https://kopf.readthedocs.io/en/stable/) for building anything more complex than the below example.